atarici/atarici/README.md

 - 👋 Hi
-- 👀 I’m interesting in Web Design and Python
+- 👀 I’m interesting in Web Design and Game Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C#

 - 📫 How to reach me?